Exchanges and Health Marketplaces

 Telehealth and telemedicine programs include encouraging, regulating and reimbursing electronic and remote health services, both video and audio, and out-of state.
 These measures are now tracked above, for sessions starting in 2016 and seprately for earlier years via NCSL's Telehealth webpage.

-Database Project staff: Richard Cauchi, Colleen Becker, Kate Blackman, Samantha Scotti, and Lisa Waugh.
-Previously: Ashley Noble (2015-17), Laura Tobler and former health staff Melissa Hansen contributed to this project, 2015.
+Database Project staff: Samantha Scotti, Jack Pitsor, Emily Blanford and Sydne Enlund.
+Previously: Kate Blackman, Colleen Becker and Laura Tobler—and former health staff Richard Cauchi, Lisa Waugh and Melissa Hansen contributed to this project.
 NCSL Health Program, Denver.